Pricing, Methodology, And A Sample Chart

 Plotting six GPUs paired up to four CPUs at four different resolutions in our typical horizontal bar charts was a less-than-ideal exercise.
 While having the advantage of displaying the exact FPS in data labels, the bigger picture was all but lost in an overwhelming number of rather humongous charts.
 Instead, we switch things up for this series and will plot all data in line charts.
 This was an idea presented to us by the guys over at Nvidia as we discussed this project with them.

 We’ll use a separate line chart for each resolution and cover one game per page.
 The y-axis represents average frames per second (FPS), and to keep our data as spaced out as possible, we won't use zero as our starting point.
 In the x-axis, you’ll see the CPUs tested, ordered from least expensive to most expensive.
 Our six GPUs are listed down in the legend, with each brand represented by a blue or red series.
 Each specific model is then distinguished by the shape of the data point, with triangles representing the most expensive, diamonds in the middle, and squares signifying the least expensive cards.
-We’ll continue to use the same sample chart, but actual data charts for Part 3 will plot five processors paired with seven graphics cards.

 Let’s break this down even further with some sample data.
 First, we set a target line (in green) at our desired FPS for the game.
 Then, we plot all of the data.
 Each data point landing above the target line represents an acceptable level of platform performance for the CPU/GPU combination in the game in question and resolution tested.
 For data points below the target line, the platform performance is too low.